There are few artists who transcend their own discography in the way that Car Seat Headrest do.

 Recent single ‘Hollywood’ perfectly showcases this singular vision.
 With more obvious radio hits on the album [such as album highlight ‘Deadlines (Hostile)’], Car Seat chose to release one the records most experimental offerings.

 With the track’s finger-pointing towards the shitty view Will Toledo has of Hollywood superficiality, it feels perfectly calculated and troll-like to release this radio un-friendly hit as an album teaser.
 “Hollywood makes me wanna puke”, the frontman recalls with sarcastic detachment, like a GarageBand Beck from the 90s.

-More so than previous releases; Making A Door Less Open wears it’s lack of sonic cohesion as a badge of honour.
-From the acoustic Soft-rock of ‘What’s With You Lately’, immediately to the frantic synth hook of ‘Life Worth Missing’.
+More so than previous releases; Making A Door Less Open wears its lack of sonic cohesion as a badge of honour.
+From the acoustic soft-rock of ‘What’s With You Lately’, immediately to the frantic synth hook of ‘Life Worth Missing’.
 There is space to complain that the album fails to capture a singular sound.
-This, however, is where the listener finds payoff; it’s in the realisation that the thread in these incohesive tracks is, in fact, frontman Will Toledo – once you invest in him, everything else makes perfect sense.
+This, however, is where the listener finds payoff; it’s in the realisation that the thread within these incohesive tracks is, in fact, frontman Will Toledo – once you invest in him, everything else makes perfect sense.

 This record, much like Car Seat’s other releases, is led entirely by the singer’s vision.
 The track list rolls on as a stream of consciousness – occasionally blindingly self-assured, occasionally cripplingly anxious.
 From the lovelorn ‘Martin’, to the agitated ‘Deadlines (Thoughful)’ – which sounds like Todd Terje having a psychotic episode.